m0lentum/molentum.github.io/content/blog/2025/stuff-i-liked-in-2025/index.md

 - **Yellow Eyes — Confusion Gate** (atmospheric black)
 - **KAUAN — Wayhome** (post-rock)
 - **The Algorithm — Recursive Infinity** (electronic)

+Honorable mentions
+(that is, 2025 albums I loved
+but didn't hear until later and thus weren't eligible for AOTY):
+- **Bloodred Hourglass — We Should Be Buried Like This** (melodeath)
+- **Orbit Culture — Death Above Life** (groove/melodeath)

 ## Books